Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 Should variables be considered divisible or not?
 ------------------------------------------------
 In many cases, the LLM will be able to deduce whether the variables involved in the problem should be divisible or not.
-For instance, cars are very likely to be non-divisible, while kilograms are likely considered divisible.
+For instance, cars are very likely to be non-divisible (nobody wants ``0.54`` of a car), while kilograms are likely considered divisible.

 However, if this is not unambiguously clear from the item itself, it will be helpful to mention how it should be considered.